jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/queuedof.md

     * [`_getStructFor`](\_getstructfor.md)
     * [`latestConfigurationOf`](../properties/latestconfigurationof.md)
-5. If the referenced funding cycle has a duration of 0, there can't be a queued funding cycle since configurations are being made manually instead of on a schedule.
+5. If the referenced funding cycle has a duration of 0, there can't be a queued funding cycle since configurations with no duration are being made manually instead of on a schedule.

     ```solidity
     // There's no queued if the current has a duration of 0.